SCPR/scpr-longreads/README.md

 This project users [Bower](http://bower.io/) to manage third-party packages related to front-end development, which live in the `bower_components/` directory.
 In practice, this is mostly useful for getting javascript libraries into your project.
 The [Bower homepage](http://bower.io/) explains how to install and use it in your project.

 We also use SCSS for stylesheet authoring, and Slim for templating.
-These are opinionated choices, and Middleman doesn't force you to use them, but you'll have to make some `config.rb` changes if you want to use plan HTML, or some other templating system like HAML.
+These are opinionated choices, and Middleman doesn't force you to use them, but you'll have to make some `config.rb` changes if you want to use plain HTML, or some other templating system like HAML.

 ### Organization